statmorph-lsst: Quantifying and correcting morphological biases in galaxy surveys

 HLA does not provide variance maps for most images, so we constructed our own.
 The Poisson error of a raw image is a square root of the electron counts.
 To convert an image to counts we use the exposure time map, $t_{\textrm{exp}}$, gain $g$, and our background estimate via $f_{\textrm{sky}} \sim (gt_{\textrm{exp}} \times \sigma)^2$.
 We convert the image into electrons to calculate the Poisson error, and re-normalize the error array by the exposure time.
 We also save the exposure time map and the sky map to use in later steps.

-We then created segmentation maps to mask out other foreground/background sources.
+We then created segmentation maps \new{using a \textsc{Photutils}-based custom pipeline} to mask out other foreground/background sources.
 Since our sources are large, there are more likely to be other sources overlapping with their light, and so an accurate segmentation map is crucial.
 We used a hot-cold approach described in \cite{Sazonova2021}, similar to \cite{Galametz2013}. \cite{Sazonova2021} and \cite{Morgan2024} described the algorithm in more detail, but we summarize it in Appendix \ref{app:segmentation}.

 Creating good-quality segmentation maps is particularly challenging for high-resolution observations of local galaxies, since a bright clump may be a foreground star or a star cluster within the galaxy itself.
 We aimed to mask any obvious stars and smaller background galaxies.
-To ensure a reliable source mask, we ran the segmentation procedure interactively, visually inspecting the resulting masks and changing the \new{segmentation parameters when necessary} until a good map was produced, \new{decided by our visual examination and looking that 1) obvious stars are masked, 2) the source is not over-deblended, and 3) foreground objects away from the source are masked.}
+To ensure a reliable source mask, we ran the segmentation procedure interactively, visually inspecting the resulting masks and changing the segmentation parameters when necessary until a good map was produced, decided by our visual examination and looking that 1) obvious stars are masked, 2) the source is not over-deblended, and 3) foreground objects away from the source are masked.